mooreds/docs-1/references/google-push-notifications.md

 ## Register your Transposit application domain with Google

 * Follow the instructions at **Deploy > Site Verification**.
-* Add your newly verified domain: Use the same app url (e.g. `https://console.transposit.com/app/org/app/`) from the previous step and add it [here](https://console.cloud.google.com/apis/credentials/domainverification).
+* Add the newly verified domain to your [Google project](https://console.cloud.google.com/apis/credentials/domainverification).

 ## Set up your OAuth2 credentials and enable the service API